Tsai Eng-meng: Career

 Tsai succeeded his father as chairman of Want Want in 1987.

 According to Forbes, Tsai has a net worth of $5.9 billion, as of January 2017.

 Although not a politician, he is very active politically.
 He is a strong supporter of Chinese unification.
 In 2012, he said that "unification will happen sooner or later."

 In 2024, Tsai brought a civil lawsuit against Wikimedia Taiwan chapter after he was reverted by editors on Chinese Wikipedia from editing content that reflected his pro-China stance on the biographical article of himself.
 Tsai believed that the content injured his reputation and personality rights, and filed the lawsuit to compel Wikimedia Taiwan to allow him to edit the article.
-Wikimedia Taiwan rebutted that they don't operate and administrate Chinese Wikipedia; Tsai was reverted by the Chinese Wikipedia administrators who considered his edits disruptive; he was free to edit in the first place and was not prevented by Wikimedia Taiwan from editing.
+Wikimedia Taiwan rebutted that they don't operate and administrate the Chinese Wikipedia.
+Tsai was reverted by the Chinese Wikipedia administrators who considered his edits disruptive; he was free to edit in the first place and was not prevented by Wikimedia Taiwan from editing.
 The lawsuit was dismissed after the court found that Wikimedia Taiwan had no control over Chinese Wikipedia and also did not prevent Tsai from editing.